-Standard Half-life Factor IX Products: One-stage Clotting Factor Assay
+Standard Half-life Factor VIII Products: One-stage Clotting Factor Assay

 The WG notes that there are a number of different assays and instruments that are appropriate to perform the one-stage clotting factor assay.
 Once an assay is chosen for a particular study, the WG recommends that no changes in the protocol be made over the course of the study.
 Because results can vary with the instrumentation and reagents, the WG recommends that the investigator record the make and manufacturer of equipment, the repeatability and coefficients of variation for the assay, and the reagents used.
-Use of a central laboratory for multi-center clinical trials is strongly encouraged.

-Standard Half-life Factor IX Products: Individual Pharmacokinetic Study
+Standard Half-life Factor VIII Products: Individual Pharmacokinetic Study

-The WG recommends that the pharmacokinetic evaluations using the one-stage clotting factor assay be performed according to the parameters outlined by Subcommittee on Factor VIII and Factor IX of the Scientific and Standardization Committee of the International Society on Thrombosis and Haemostasis (Lee et al., 2001).
-This includes infusing a 100% correction dose of Factor IX concentrate after a treatment-free washout period lasting longer than 5 half-lives.
-Factor IX activity is then tested at 10 timepoints:
+The Hemophilia Inhibitors WG recommends that pharmacokinetic evaluations using the one-stage clotting factor assay be performed according to the parameters outlined by Subcommittee on Factor VIII and Factor VIII of the Scientific and Standardization Committee of the International Society on Thrombosis and Haemostasis (Lee et al., 2001).
+This includes infusing a 50 unit/kg dose of Factor VIII concentrate after a treatment-free washout period lasting longer than five half-lives.
+Factor VIII activity is then tested at 10 timepoints:

-- before infusion (baseline),
+- before infusion (baseline);

-- 10-15 minutes after infusion,
+- 10-15 minutes after infusion;

-- 30 minutes after infusion,
+- 30 minutes after infusion;

-- 1 hour after infusion,
+- 1 hour after infusion;

-- 3 hours after infusion,
+- 3 hours after infusion;

-- 6 hours after infusion,
+- 6 hours after infusion;

-- 9 hours after infusion,
+- 9 hours after infusion;

-- 24 hours after infusion,
+- 24 hours after infusion;

-- 48 hours after infusion, and
+- 28 hours after infusion; and

-- 50 hours after infusion.
+- 32 hours after infusion.